ArticlesYour Guide to Food Additives

 The ingredient list won't tell you what most additives do, but makers must identify preservatives and colorings.

-The FDA conducts a multistage review to determine whether an additive is safe for consumption.
-The comprehensive review evaluates the amount of additive used, the animal safety tests results, and the long-term human studies.
+The FDA conducts a multi-stage review to determine whether an additive is safe for consumption.
+The comprehensive review evaluates the composition and properties of the additive, amount of additive used, immediate and long-term health effects, and other safety factors.